Khatri–Rao product

-of the two matrices (each partition in this example is a partition in a corner of the Tracy–Singh product) and also may be called the block Kronecker product.
+of the two matrices (each partition in this example is a partition in a corner of the Tracy–Singh product).

 Column-wise Kronecker product

-A column-wise Kronecker product of two matrices may also be called the Khatri–Rao product.
+The column-wise Kronecker product of two matrices is a special case of the Khatri-Rao product as defined above, and may also be called the Khatri–Rao product.
 This product assumes the partitions of the matrices are their columns.
 In this case m_{1} = m, p_{1} = p, n = q and for each j: n_{j} = q_{j} = 1.
 The resulting product is a mp × n matrix of which each column is the Kronecker product of the corresponding columns of A and B. Using the matrices from the previous examples with the columns partitioned: